wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==
+= 0.4.1 =
+Fixed a bug in the CSS code that is generated when rounded corners are enabled for any of the DIV's..
+Specifically, removed an extra quote in the style that might prevent the rounded corner from working.
 = 0.4 =
 * Added support for Rounded Corners
 * A Preview Box so that you know what your DIVs look like before leaving the Settings page